In the Subscription Management area, you have the option to pause a subscription on AccessAlly.

 If you’d like to stop or cancel a subscription without clicking on this button inside the Orders and Subscriptions area of AccessAlly, you can do it via a webhook.

-There is no “stop” or pause webhook for subscriptions, instead, you will use the “aal_cancelsubscription” webhook.
+There is no pause webhook for subscriptions, instead, you will use the “aal_cancelsubscription” webhook.
 Find out more about running webhooks here.

-What Happens if a Stopped Subscription is Resumed?
+What Happens when a Pause Subscription is Resumed?

 Learn about the Resume Subscription option here.